 The State Water Resources Control Board on February 22, 2017 The Office of Administrative Law on May 16, 2017 This Implementation Plan is effective on May 16, 2017

+This TMDL was revised by:

+The Regional Board on [date]

+This revised TMDL was approved by:

+The State Water Resources Control Board on [date] The Office of Administrative Law on [date].
+The U.S. Environmental Protection Agency on [date].

 In Chapter 7, add the following summary of the U.S. EPA-established TMDLs and tables.
 The TMDL Implementation Plan is presented in Table 7-42.1 and the Implementation Schedule in